SelfCareMap

 How:

-• Stand in a doorway, place your forearms on the doorframe at 90-degree angles (elbows at shoulder height).
+• Stand in a doorway and place your forearms on the doorframe at 90 degree angles, with your elbows at shoulder height.

-• Step one foot forward gently until you feel a stretch across your chest and front shoulders.
+• Step one foot forward gently until you feel a comfortable stretch across your chest and the front of your shoulders.

 • Breathe deeply into the stretch.
+Inhale to expand the ribs and exhale to sink slightly deeper into the opening.
 Switch sides.

 3. Scapular Squeezes (Wall Angels Prep) – 2 sets of 12 reps